Jeffrey-P-McAteer/azure-glacial-inferno/readme.md

-# Azure-Glacier-Inferno
+# Azure-Glacial-Inferno

-Management utility for the `azure-glacier-inferno` server.
+Management utility for the `azure-glacial-inferno` server.

 Does not perform maitenence, but does warn/syslog about anomolies and re-starts anything out of line (disconnected network, drive mounts, whatever.).

-## Azure-Glacier-Inferno design
+## Azure-Glacial-Inferno design

  - Arch Linux
  - BTRFS root drive